 Although SKIL is a reputable name in saws, this one doesn’t quite match the company’s reputation.
 The 3335-07 is a capable saw with stout performance, it just doesn’t quite live up to the competitors ranked higher on this list.
 The throat cut of 16 inches is average.
 The 1.2-amp motor and variable speed of 500-1,700 SPM are both sufficiently respectable.
 It’s designed to use pin-end blades and achieves a cut depth of 2 inches.

 The LED work light is a nice addition at this moderate price point.
 It’s not bargain-priced, but it’s also not expensive by any means.
 The tabletop tilts to 45 degrees, but only to the left.
 Extreme vibration is the biggest drawback of this saw.
 It’s bad enough to be able to break the upper blade holder, which is regrettably unavailable as a repair part.
-Naturally, the vibration also creates sound, making this a rather noisy choice for scroll saw, despite the clean accurate cuts it makes.
+Naturally, the vibration also creates sound, making this a rather noisy choice for best scroll saw, despite the clean accurate cuts it makes.

 In this section, we’re going to talk about some of the most important things to look for when finding the best scroll saw for your needs.
 These features will help you make higher-quality work faster and easier, so they’re all worth having.
 You’ll have to determine for yourself which traits are the most important to you.